 For H. pylori to survive in the stomach's acidic environment, it burrows below the stomach's mucus layer and produces urease, which breaks down urea in the stomach to CO2 and ammonia.
 The ammonia helps to neutralize gastric acid and create an alkaline environment.

 Patients with H. pylori infections have an associated six-fold increase in the risk for gastric adenocarcinoma.
 H. pylori infection triggers inflammation, atrophy and intestinal metaplasia.

 Mucosal-associated lymphoid tissue (MALT) lymphoma is a non-Hodgkin's lymphoma that can occur in the stomach, small bowel, salivary glands, thyroid and elsewhere in the body.
 It is associated with chronic immune responses to viruses, bacteria or autoimmune processes.

 Serologies to detect H. pylori are noninvasive and inexpensive.
 An ELISA test is used to detect IgG antibodies directed against H. pylori.

 This test is an assay that detects the presence of antigens in stool samples that are directed towards Helicobacter pylori.
 The stool antigen assay is often used to determine whether H. pylori has been eradicated with treatment.

 This test detects the presence of Helicobacter pylori.
 H. pylori produces urease, which breaks down urea into CO2 and ammonia.
-This test requires the ingestion of a labeled carbon isotope.
-If present, H. pylori breaks down the labeled CO2, which is then detected in breath samples.
+This test requires the ingestion of urea labeled with a carbon isotope.
+If present, H. pylori breaks down urea and the labeled carbon in the resulting CO2 is then detected in breath samples.